lafka/lqrc/README.md

 and possibly maintaining a PUB/SUB notification system to synchronise events across a cluster using `redq` and `redis`.

+**This is highly experimental, API will break your data will be lost**

 ## @todo

 + Integrate with Yokozuna (requires upstream changes)